 We also asked Aerospace Engineers what did they major in college or university and here are the top 5 most popular majors that came up.

 |Electrical and Electronics Engineering|

 Entry-level aerospace engineers usually need a bachelor’s degree in aerospace engineering or some other field of engineering or science related to aerospace systems.
 Bachelor’s degree programs include classroom, laboratory, and field studies in subjects such as general engineering principles, propulsion, stability and control, structures, mechanics, and aerodynamics, which is the study of how air interacts with moving objects.

-Interested in becoming An Aerospace Engineer?
+Interested in becoming ?
 Find the right schools that can help you to become one.
 You will need some of your details to get you matched with the right college or university.
 This service is free thanks to our sponsors.

 Questions to ask the university or college:

 - How many students are in the program?

 - Is your program accredited?

 - How many faculty members do you have?
 Do they hold the right credentials?

 - Does your school hold career fairs or other on-campus events with employers?
 How many employers typically attend?